Proteostasis: Regulating proteostasis by protein degradation

 The third component of the proteostasis network is the protein degradation machinery.
 Protein degradation occurs in proteostasis when the cellular signals indicate the need to decrease overall cellular protein levels.
-The effects of protein degradation can be local, with the cell only experiencing effects from the loss of the degraded protein itself or widespread, with the entire protein landscape changing due to loss of other proteins’ interactions with the degraded protein.
+The effects of protein degradation can be local, with the cell only experiencing effects from the loss of the degraded protein itself or widespread, with the entire protein landscape changing due to loss of other proteins' interactions with the degraded protein.

 Multiple substrates are targets for proteostatic degradation.
 These degradable substrates include nonfunctional protein fragments produced from ribosomal stalling during translation, misfolded or unfolded proteins, aggregated proteins, and proteins that are no longer needed to carry out cellular function.

 Several different pathways exist for carrying out these degradation processes.
 When proteins are determined to be unfolded or misfolded, they are typically degraded via the unfolded protein response (UPR) or endoplasmic-reticulum-associated protein degradation (ERAD).
 Substrates that are unfolded, misfolded, or no longer required for cellular function can also be ubiquitin tagged for degradation by ATP dependent proteases, such as the proteasome in eukaryotes or ClpXP in prokaryotes.
 Autophagy, or self engulfment, lysosomal targeting, and phagocytosis (engulfment of waste products by other cells) can also be used as proteostatic degradation mechanisms.

 Signaling events in proteostasis

 Protein misfolding is detected by mechanisms that are specific for the cellular compartment in which they occur.
-Distinct surveillance mechanisms that respond to unfolded protein have been characterized in the cytoplasm, ER and mitochondria.
+Distinct surveillance mechanisms that respond to unfolded protein have been characterized in the cytoplasm, endoplasmatic reticulum (ER) and mitochondria.
 This response acts locally in a cell autonomous fashion but can also extend to intercellular signaling to protect the organism from anticipated proteotoxic stress.